brather1ng/RePoE/docs/gem_tooltips.md

 `stats`, they might be merged with a line from `stats` if they describe the same stat.

-Array entries have three forms:
+Array entries have four forms:

 1. A string: no further processing required, this is the line.
 2. An object with the fields `text` and `values`: `text` is a format string that